dcos/dcos-docs/1.9/monitoring/logging/aggregating/filter-elk.md

 1. Install [Logstash][7].

-1. Create the following `dcos` pattern file in your custom patterns directory located at `$PATTERNS_DIR`:
+1. Create the following `dcos` pattern file in your custom patterns directory, located at `$PATTERNS_DIR`:

     ```
     PATHELEM [^/]+